Yoga Therapy: Enhance Your Wellness With Certified Yoga Therapists

 Are there any risks of yoga therapy?

 Like just about any effective treatment, yoga therapy comes with some potential side effects.
-Around 10% of participants reported some muscle pain or soreness, and 21% of those with existing injuries felt that yoga practice had exacerbated them.
+Around 10% of participants reported some muscle pain or soreness, and 21% of those with existing injuries believed that yoga practice had exacerbated them.
 If you have long-term injuries or soreness, it may be important to choose a yoga therapist with training in physical therapy or a similar field.

 The practice of intensive meditation techniques may also sometimes provoke adverse effects.
 A small percentage of participants find that it increases feelings of anxiety, paranoia, or detachment.
 There are also case reports of more serious psychiatric disturbances arising in long-term meditators, though many of these individuals had a previous history of serious mental illness.
 It might be a good idea to discuss potential risks with your yoga therapist.